Research Library: Mon–Fri 10–19, Sat 10–15 | Study Centre: Mon–Fri 9–19, Sat 11–16

 The shelves in the Study Centre include course books, subject packages, reference works, scientific periodicals and newspapers.

-The computers in the reading rooms have SPSS, two computers also has RStudio program.
+The computers in the reading rooms have SPSS, several computers also have RStudio program.

 Phone 640 9180